evangowan/Greenland_ICESHEET/readme.txt

 To run this using the default settings (i.e. using the given projection):

 - FORTRAN compiler (the Intel compiler ifort is prefered)
-- Generic Mapping Tools (version >= 6.3)
+- Generic Mapping Tools (version >= 6.4)

-If the projection is changed:
+If the projection or shear stress files are changed:

 - ogr2ogr (this is likely required by Generic Mapping Tools anyways)